rakeshnayak-k/First-Repository/README.md

 # First-Repository
-this is my first repository
+This is My First Repository